Skip to Content

 FAQs

-Most Chapter 7 bankruptcy cases in Orlando take between four and six months from filing to discharge, though complicated cases may require more time.
-Attending the meeting of creditors and completing a debtor education course are required steps before your case closes.
+Most Chapter 7 cases in Orlando take between four and six months from filing to discharge, though complicated cases may take longer.
+Attending the 341 meeting of creditors and completing a debtor education course are both required before your case closes.

-Most filers in Orlando do not have to appear in court for hearings.
-You must attend a meeting of creditors with a bankruptcy trustee.
-In rare cases, further appearances can happen if disputes require them.
+Most Orlando filers don’t appear in court for hearings.
+You are required to attend the 341 meeting of creditors with a bankruptcy trustee.
+In rare cases, further appearances may be necessary if disputes arise.

 Bring recent pay stubs, tax returns, a list of debts, information about your assets, and records of recent financial transactions.
-Having detailed information helps your attorney accurately assess your eligibility and outline your next steps.
+The more detail you bring, the more accurately we can assess your eligibility and outline your next steps.

 What Sets Us Apart?